Zilvaro/digitalz-research/README.md

 - W3C Markup and Jigsaw validation tools were used to validate the HTML code and CSS style used in the project.

+- JSHints JavaScript Code Quality Tool was used to validate the site's JavaScript code.

+- Favicon-generator.org was used to create the site favicon.

-- Looka was used to generate the DigitalZ logo design
+- Looka was used to generate the DigitalZ logo design.

-- Unsplash.com was used to choose the images for the website
+- Unsplash.com was used to choose the images for the website.